Fill in your details

 Should You Invest More Equity or Buy a Larger Home?

 Most traditional bank advisors just tell you to put as much equity into the house as possible to lower your risk.
-At Hypofriend, we advise going deeper by weighing opportunity cost: what if you invest that money instead?
+At Hypofriend, we advise to weigh the opportunity cost: what if you invest that money instead?
 Equity locked in the property is illiquid; a well-diversified ETF portfolio can compound.
 We advise that every euro of equity should deliver a clear benefit, such as reaching a loan-to-value (LTV) threshold that improves pricing.

 In Germany, banks price in LTV tiers.
 Hitting key thresholds like 95 %, 90 %, or 80 % can reduce the rate on the entire loan.
 Beyond those tiers, extra equity often yields diminishing returns.
 We detail which equity levels best balance rate savings and long-term wealth building below.